-With high levels of radon posing a serious health risk, here are the steps you can take to protect your household
+With high levels of radon posing a serious health risk, these are the steps you can take to protect your household

-Most of us haven't heard of Radon, a radioactive gas that comes from rocks and soils, but it is the leading cause of lung cancer among non-smokers.
+A radioactive gas derived from rocks and soils, it's the leading cause of lung cancer among non-smokers.

-It is present in every household, with high levels posing a serious health risk to residents, yet more than half of homes in the UK haven't been tested for it.
+Radon is present in every household and high levels pose a serious health risk to residents, yet more than half of homes in the UK haven't been tested for it.